-This Top 10 Best Colorado Waterfalls List highlights our personal favorite waterfall experiences in the Centennial State.
-While we knew that a state with so many 14,000ft peaks could produce scenery and beauty unlike most places in the United States, it was only after a recent COVID-19 road trip did we finally sample enough waterfalls in the state to have a credible list like this.
+This Top 10 Best Colorado Waterfalls List highlights our personal favorite waterfall experiences in the Centennial State while also showing you how to visit each of them.
+We knew that a state with so many 14,000ft peaks could produce scenery and beauty unlike most places in the United States, but it was only after a recent COVID-19 road trip did we finally sample enough waterfalls in the state to have a credible and useful list like this.

 During that trip, we expanded our survey of Colorado Waterfalls to finally cover the majority of the state (geographically speaking, at least).
 So we found waterfalls in desert-like climates, high up the Continental Divide, within popular ski resorts, and close to the cities in the east.